mbajaj92/Word-Frequency-Count-in-Different-Programming-Constraints/README.txt

 In this programming style, we are supposed to model the solution using Induction, where if the solution works for case n, then the same solution should work for case n+1.
 This concept is primarily implemented using recursion.

+Style8 - KickForward
+In this programming style, every function takes additional parameters, which denotes the next function that needs to be called after the current function.
+This is used mostly in a-sync systems, where the main function passes on control to an auxilary function, and then provides the next function to be called, & moves on with its current execution concurrently.